misoelegant/rpm/il-practice-mod/README.md

 | MTM   | 3m, 12m, 60m, 200m |

 ## Changelog

+### Changes made in v0.6.0
+- Cousins now show equipped presents during gameplay.
+- A few geometry overlays were added:
+  - **Note**: turning on either overlay will DQ your score.
+  - F4 toggles drawing the katamari's boundary collision.
+    (The red mesh is the underlying katamari boundary, and blue lines represents extra vault points induced by attached objects.)
+  - F5 toggles drawing bounding boxes and vault points for unattached objects.
+- RBA polish:
+  - Added relevant Taurus categories to the RBA group (Cow Pylon, Cow Vending Machine, Cow Umbrella).
+  - Added a generic "ring" object to MAS2 and MAS8 object lists.
+    This indicates that the random ring spawn should be collected.
+  - R3 now toggles the object list between the "intended collection" order and the "missing objects first" order.
+  - Added best and recent score lists to RBA categories.
+  - Integrated RBA with the home planet IL table and the Earth "sum of ILs".
+  - Cousins now correctly spawn in Eternal levels.
+  - Fixed the Any% categories on Taurus.
+  - Added Any% categories to MAS3 and MAS5 to follow the RBA route.
+  - When the RBA category group is active, progress towards object lists are viewable from the pause menu in Endless.
+- The pause menu object list now shows the collected quantity of each object in the "Min Object Types" category.
+- Table scroll speed now changes based on how far the analog stick is held.
+- Added the North Star Any% category (get to 5m quickly, then quit out).

 ### Changes made in v0.5.10
 - Added categories for RBA routes.
 Choose the "RBA" or "All" category groups